-The project is focused on scaling up Active Collaborative Learning for Student Success across three institutions: Nottingham Trent University, University of Bradford and Anglia Ruskin University.
+The project focused on scaling up Active Collaborative Learning for Student Success across three institutions: Nottingham Trent University, the University of Bradford and Anglia Ruskin University.

-To increase the use of two active learning pedagogies: SCALE-UP (Student-Centred Active Learning Environment with Upside-down Pedagogies) and TBL (Team-Based learning) at the three institutions, as a strategy to address attainment disparities.
-This will benefit not only students from low socio-economic backgrounds and certain black and minority ethnic students, but also all students for whom there are unexplained disparities in attainment at our institutions.
+Our proposal was to increase the use of two active learning pedagogies: SCALE-UP (Student-Centred Active Learning Environment with Upside-down Pedagogies) and TBL (Team-Based learning) at the three institutions, as a strategy to address attainment disparities.
+This aimed to benefit not only students from low socio-economic backgrounds and certain black and minority ethnic students, but also all students for whom there are unexplained disparities in attainment.

-Previous experience, evaluation results, as well as anecdotal and literary evidence indicates that active, collaborative pedagogies can be used to address attainment disparities.
+Previous experience, evaluation results, as well as anecdotal and literary evidence, indicated that active, collaborative pedagogies could be used to address attainment disparities.
 Additionally, a focus on inclusive curriculum design moves the focus from ‘add on’ support for specific groups of students to a core, structural change that removes unintended barriers to student success.
-The three universities collaborating on this project have experience of using SCALE-UP and TBL, but at a relatively small scale.
-It has proven challenging for HE institutions to spread the adoption of these pedagogies beyond the early adopters, even though the value of the approaches is widely recognised.
-This project therefore, will focus on addressing institutional barriers to widespread adoption and test whether the benefits of the pedagogies continue to work at scale.
+The three universities that collaborated on this project had the experience of using SCALE-UP and TBL but at a relatively small scale.
+It had proven challenging for HE institutions to spread the adoption of these pedagogies beyond the early adopters, even though the value of the approaches is widely recognised.
+This project, therefore, focused on addressing institutional barriers to widespread adoption and tested whether the benefits of the pedagogies continue to work at scale.

 Reduce attainment disparities within certain groups by expanding implementation of active learning in the classroom across institution:

-The project will expand the use of SCALE-UP and TBL to address attainment disparities for students from low socio-economic backgrounds and certain black and minority ethnicities.
+The project aimed to expand the use of SCALE-UP and TBL to address attainment disparities for students from low socio-economic backgrounds and certain black and minority ethnicities.

 Roll out these approaches across institution:

-To date approaches have been applied on a relatively small scale and often at the individual module level.
-‘Scaling up / delivery at scale’ does not merely mean ‘more modules’ across a wider range of disciplines or subjects, but widespread use of considered whole course approaches which will fundamentally shift the core teaching and delivery paradigms of a course.
+Prior to the project, approaches had been applied on a relatively small scale and often at the individual module level.
+‘Scaling up / delivery at scale’ did not merely mean ‘more modules’ across a wider range of disciplines or subjects, but instead a widespread use of considered whole course approaches which would fundamentally shift the core teaching and delivery paradigms of a course.